sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Patterns/Practices/external-memory.md

 ### Context

 Human memory is [extremely lossy](https://www.nationalgeographic.com/science/article/human-memory).
 We are better equipped for creative, constructive thinking than for storing factual information.
 Focus is [easily disrupted](https://blog.rescuetime.com/context-switching/).
-It makes practical and economical sense to try and reduce the impact of _"forgetfulness"_ and being _"pulled out of your flow"_.
+It makes practical and economic sense to try and reduce the impact of _"forgetfulness"_ and being _"pulled out of your flow"_.
 Try and find a way to free up your headspace and thinking power for the endeavors that actually matter.

 ### Drivers